chef-boneyard/chef-web-docs-2016/includes_search/includes_search_partial_example.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following examples show how partial search can be used in a cookbook.
-First, a cookbook without partial search:
+The following examples show how partial search can be used in a recipe.
+First, a recipe without partial search:

 .. code-block:: ruby